UniBreakfast/web-dev-knowledge-graph/requirements/graphus.md

 ### `getIdByName(name)`

-This method (function) should return the id of the node with the given `name` or `null` if the node is not found.
+This function (method) should return the id of the node with the given `name` or `null` if the node is not found.
 Should expect `name` to be a non-empty string.

 [Back to top](#graphus-module-requirements)

 ### `getNodeById(id)`

-This method (function) should return the node with the given `id` or `null` if the node is not found.
+This function (method) should return the node with the given `id` or `null` if the node is not found.
 Should expect `id` to be a positive integer.
 Expected shape of the node is:

 ```
 {